HarshitSohaney/Bugbyte/README.md

 5. **Discussion**: Engage in discussions with other contributors and maintainers in the issue's comments.
 This helps in refining ideas and reaching a consensus.

+### Feature Requests

+Submit an issue with the tag feature-request!
+Alternatively, feel free to email me at harshit.sohaney@mail.utoronto.ca if that's more convinient for you.

 ### Course Requests

 In Syllabyte's current version, user's are not allowed to create courses.
 User's can instead request for a course to be added.
 To request for a course to be added onto Syllabyte, send an email to harshit.sohaney@mail.utoronto.ca with your course syllabi.
 The title has to be of the form (fill in University Name and Course Code/Name accordingly):